marklogic-community/marklogicworkflow/documentation/INSTALL.md

 There are two main ways to install the marklogicworkflow project:

-* Roxy Installation (stand-alone project, or starting point for a new project)
+* [Gradle](https://gradle.org/) Installation (stand-alone project, or starting point for a new project)
 * Add modules to existing project

-## Roxy Installation
+## Gradle Installation

-To install via roxy, edit the properties file for the target environment - for example, ``deploy/local.properties`` and run the following commands:
+To install via gradle, create a properties file for the target environment - for example, ``gradle-local.properties`` - default values will be picked up from gradle.properties

-    ./ml local bootstrap
-    ./ml local deploy modules
-    ./ml local deploy cpf
+    mlHost=localhost
+    mlUsername=admin
+    mlPassword=admin

+To deploy, run the following command:

+    gradle mlDeploy

-For more deployment details see the [Roxy project ](https://github.com/marklogic-community/roxy)
+For more deployment details see the [ml-gradle](https://github.com/marklogic-community/ml-gradle)

-Note that if left as is, the [Roxy test harness](https://github.com/marklogic-community/roxy/wiki/Unit-Testing) will also be set up at http://localhost:8042/test/
+Note that if left as is, the [ML Unit test harness](https://marklogic-community.github.io/marklogic-unit-test/) will also be set up at http://localhost:8042/test/

 ## Adding to an existing project

 ### Configuring a database for MarkLogic Workflow

-You can install a MarkLogic Workflow modules database from the src/workflowengine folder within this repository.
+You can install a MarkLogic Workflow modules database from the src/main/ml-modules/root/workflowengine folder within this repository.
 Once done, your application's app server can be configured to either use this modules database, or more likely, use a modules database whose modules database points to this database (modules database chaining).

-You can also optionally install the REST extensions and search options in the rest-api folder of this repository to allow external applications to integrate to MarkLogic Workflow.
+You can also optionally install the REST extensions and search options in the src/main/ml-modules/services folder of this repository to allow external applications to integrate to MarkLogic Workflow.
 Install these extensions in your app server.
 The correct triggers and modules databases will be automatically determined by the MarkLogic Workflow code with no extra work from yourself.